elmika/technical-test/README.md

     - A Repository interface is defined in the Domain, implemented in the Infrastucture layer, used in the Application layer and instanciated in the Controller.
     - Criteria is used to apply modifying logic of the collection of registration.
 At the moment, it only contains logic for filtering.
 - Further possible steps:
+    - Testing: Use mocks for infrastructure objects
     - Value objects could be introduced as attributes, especially for emails and country codes.
-    - Introduce caching strategy to retrive csv (retrieve header with HEAD request and see if newer version has been published)
+    - Introduce caching strategy to retrieve csv (retrieve header with HEAD request and see if newer version has been published)
     - Introduce ordering logic in Criteria.
-    - Define app specific exceptions, introduce corresponding exception handling
+    - Define app (&domain) specific exceptions, introduce corresponding exception handling
+    - Build Docker container
+    - Introduce DTOs
+    - Split file reading and file parsing into 2 objects -> Reading is Repository responsibility,
+        -> while Parsing would be DTO repsonsibility
+    - Introduce functional testing